Chapter President: Bob Vanderwater

 Area of Interest

-The Central Alberta Chapter’s mission is the protection of trout and their coldwater habitats, in the west central region of Alberta.
-Much of the Chapter’s work throughout the years has been focused on the restoration of the North Raven River, a spring fed tributary of the Raven River, and a trout fishing destination for many resident and visiting anglers.
+The Central Alberta Chapter’s mission is the protection of trout and their coldwater habitats, in the west-central region of Alberta.
+Much of the Chapter’s work throughout the years has been focused on the restoration of the North Raven River, a spring-fed tributary of the Raven River, and a trout fishing destination for many residents and visiting anglers.
 This work on the North Raven River (also known as Stauffer Creek) is celebrated as an example of the good work that can be done with volunteers and partnerships to protect and restore stream health.

 While the chapter’s core activities have been focused on fisheries and enhancement of riparian areas, the chapter also places a high value on its members; past present, and future, whose ideas and passions come together to develop responsible stewardship our most important resource – WATER.

 Since the formation of the Central Alberta Chapter in 1982, there have been many projects carried out by the Chapter throughout west-central Alberta, including work on the North Raven River, Clear Creek, Prairie Creek, Blackstone River, McLeod River, and the Ram River system.
 In 2002, the Central Alberta Chapter initiated the Alberta Stream Watch Program which ran for 10 years.
 Stream Watch was a collaboration with the provincial government and involved the hiring of seasonal Stream Watch officers to educate anglers and recreationists along the Eastern Slopes of the Rockies as well as enforce fishing regulations.

 The chapter played a major role in leading the initiative to have Bull Trout declared Alberta’s provincial fish.
 Additional efforts have focused on water and forest management policies affecting fisheries, the Eastern Slopes angling regulations, and policy development.